-Despite the risks and media attention given to hazing, and the resulting injuries and wrongful deaths caused by this misconduct, fraternities often try to utilize have access to resources to that shield them from legal responsibility.
-The Fierberg National Law Group works hard to change the tide and has enabled victims to ensure that every fraternity that has injured or killed their loved ones involved in campus hazing death and injury, rape, binge drinking, automobile accidents, unsafe premises liability, and other wrongdoing is held accountable.
+Despite the risks and media attention given to hazing, and the resulting injuries and wrongful deaths caused by this misconduct, fraternities often try to utilize access to resources that shield them from legal responsibility.
+But The Fierberg National Law Group works hard to change the tide.
+Victims of wrongful death or injury in any form – from fraternity hazing to rape to unsafe premises – work with us to hold fraternities accountable.

 What is fraternity hazing?

 Every year there seems to be another story about the dangers of hazing, but what exactly is hazing?
 Hazing, as defined by stophazing.org is “any activity expected of someone joining or participating in a group that humiliates, degrades, abuses, or endangers them, regardless of a person’s willingness to participate.”